pyeventsourcing/esdbclient/README.md

 This method also has an optional `timeout` argument, which is a Python `float` that sets a deadline for the completion of the gRPC operation.

 In the example below, a new event, `event1`, is appended to a new stream.
-The stream does not yet exist, so `current_version` is `None`.
+The stream does not yet exist, so `current_version` is `StreamState.NO_STREAM`.
+You can use the constant `StreamState.NO_STREAM` if you prefer.

 ```python
 # Construct a new event object.